react-genova/workshops/03/readme.md

 ### 4.1 Key logger

 Create a generic component which reads each pressed keys from the keyboard and propagates the last pressed key to its child.
+You could try to use several pattern for this component (provider/consumer, hoc and render prop) just as you read into this documentation.
 You could also create a child component to show last pressed key and another child component which shows a **is a number** label if the key pressed is between "0" and "9".
-Just a hint: if you want to intercept the keyPress event on a div, rember to set the _tabIndex_ attribute...
+Just a hint: if you want to intercept the keyPress event on a div, rember to set the _tabIndex_ attribute.

+### 4.2 Application Skeleton

+A little more interesting example could be a real case application skeleton.
+Think about a suite of multiple products.
+Each product should share the same styles (colours, paddings, margins, fonts...) and should also show up with the same structure (header, footer, side menu, body, for example) to make our users life simplier and, by our side, not reinventing the wheel each time we start a new project.

+So, our wish list may be:

+* a theme manager, to share some styles with all children components
+* an application skeleton layout, to cross-share a skeleton between all applications

+How would you structure this module?